Travel details

 Catacombs

-An underground burial site created around the 2nd century, known as the Kom el-Shuqafa site.
-The stone corridors and rooms spread underground feature unique decorations blending ancient Egyptian, Greek, and Roman elements.
-With its multi-level structure, it is a valuable site for understanding contemporary funerary practices and religious views.
+An underground burial site created around the 2nd century, known as the Kom el-Shoqafa site.
+The stone corridors and chambers that spread underground feature unique decorations that blend ancient Egyptian, Greek, and Roman cultures.
+With a multi-level structure, it is a valuable site for understanding the funerary practices and religious views of the time.

 [Japanese Guide]